October 17, 2023, Covington Alert

 Photo of Thomas Barnett Thomas Barnett

-Thomas Barnett is co-chair of the firm’s Antitrust & Competition Law Practice Group.
-Mr. Barnett served as Assistant Attorney General in charge of the Justice Department’s Antitrust Division.
+Thomas Barnett is a partner in the Washington, DC office and co-chair of the firm’s Antitrust & Competition Law Practice Group.
+Tom served as Assistant Attorney General in charge of the Justice Department’s Antitrust Division.
 He headed the Antitrust Division from 2005 to 2008, having previously served in the Division as Deputy Assistant Attorney General for Civil Enforcement from 2004 to 2005.
 He specializes in global antitrust and competition law practice and works closely with the firm’s white collar practice on criminal antitrust enforcement and investigative matters.

 Photo of Anne Lee Anne Lee

 Anne Lee, co-chair of the firm’s global Antitrust and Competition Law Practice Group, advises clients in complex antitrust litigation matters, strategic transactions, and government investigations.
 She represents clients before the DOJ and FTC on multi-jurisdictional mergers, competitor collaborations, and joint ventures, and she has litigated cases at the trial and appellate levels in both state and federal courts.
-Ms. Lee also provides antitrust counseling on a wide range of business conduct and compliance issues.
-A recognized leader in the area, Ms. Lee has been named to the “40 Under 40” rankings of both The National Law Journal and Global Competition Review.
+Anne also provides antitrust counseling on a wide range of business conduct and compliance issues.
+A recognized leader in the area, Anne has been named to the “40 Under 40” rankings of both The National Law Journal and Global Competition Review.

 Photo of E. Kate Patchen E. Kate Patchen